amisha-gohad/oldie/5_Report/Readme.md

  # 4W's and 1H
   ## Who
   ---
   This diary can be used by all age groups.
   ## What
   ---
   Record personal memories in this diary.
   ## When
   ---
   At any time when you feel like writing down a your experience .
   ## Where
   ---
   Any place wherever you want to record your experience.
   ## How
   ---
- User enters their personal data and stores their experience
+  User enters their personal data and stores their experience.

   # Detailed Requirements
   ## High level requirements
   |  ID|Description|Status|